Path-to-plunder/Sproutes/README.md

 Sproutes manages this by converting an annotation shorthand into Ktor routes.

 ## Setup
-Add the annotations and kapt processor to your gradle dependencies:
+Add the annotations and kapt processor to your gradle dependencies of a ktor project:

 ```kts
 implementation("com.casadetasha:sproutes:2.1.2-beta-1")